 In 2019, a joint National Geographic and Rolex supported climbing team led by Pete Athans, installed the worlds’ highest weather stations at the Balcony (8,430 meters) the South Col (7,945 meters), Camp 2 (6,464 meters) and at Base Camp (5,315 meters).

-While they understandably have various degrees of reliability, particularly with no-one even having been to the South Col in the last year, they still provide a good overview of what to look forward to on the mountain.
+While they understandably have various degrees of reliability, they still provide a good overview of what to look forward to on the mountain.

 So while Everest teams gather customized weather forecasts from meteorologists like Michael Fagin or Marc De Kayser (and their newly launched site and details, weather4expeditions, the rest of us can simple click to see the weather at the 5 locations, from Phortse in the Khumbu, to Base Camp, and on up through Camp 2, the South Col, and sometimes with a readout as high as the Balcony.